Bondita Acharya: Controversy

 On April 4, 2017, following a complaint from Bharatiya Janata Party member Mridupawan Bora, three people were arrested in Jorhat, Assam for possessing 500 grams of beef meant for consumption.
 The consumption of beef is taboo in Hinduism.
 The law under which the three were arrested, the Assam Cattle Preservation Act, does not criminalize the possession or consumption of beef, but, rather, sets forth the conditions under which cattle can be slaughtered, causing a question of whether the three could be arrested under the auspices of the act.
-Acharya condemned the arrests on social media.
-Bajrang Dal, a Hindu nationalist organization, issued a press statement demanding that Acharya issue a public apology for condemning the arrests.
+Mrina condemned the arrests on social media.
+Bajrang Dal, a Hindu nationalist organization, issued a press statement demanding that Mrina issue a public apology for condemning the arrests.

-On 10 April 2017, Acharya filed a complaint with the Criminal Investigation Department in Guwahati, Assam, after she was the target of violent threats on social media for condemning the arrest of three people for the possession of beef on 4 April 2017.
-Acharya was threatened with death, rape and acid attacks by members of Bajrang Dal.
+On 10 April 2017, Mrina filed a complaint with the Criminal Investigation Department in Guwahati, Assam, after she was the target of violent threats on social media for condemning the arrest of three people for the possession of beef on 4 April 2017.
+Mrina was threatened with death, rape and acid attacks by members of Bajrang Dal.

 Helping NRC re-verification claimants

-Bondita Acharya, a woman activist from Jorhat district, said "The sudden summoning of hundreds of people from lower Assam has caused untold miseries to NRC claimants who have appeared for re-everification of citizenship data.
+Bondita Mrina, a woman activist from Jorhat district, said "The sudden summoning of hundreds of people from lower Assam has caused untold miseries to NRC claimants who have appeared for re-everification of citizenship data.
 It is great to see locals of Mariani, Amguri and Jorhat, among others, come forward to give food to people who have come for NRC hearings from hundreds of miles away".

-Volunteers from various organizations, including Bondita Acharya have come forward to help out NRC claimants.
+Volunteers from various organizations, including Bondita Mrina have come forward to help out NRC claimants.